-Tell and write time with respect to a clock and calendar.
+Tell and write time.

 Tell and write time in hours and half-hours using analog and digital clocks.

 Code Digital Student Experience Code Teacher Resources U16 Measurement and Data Analysis - Tell Time to the Nearest Hour U16 What Does the Clock Say?
 U16 Measurement and Data Analysis - Tell and Write Time from Analog and Digital Clock to the Nearest Half Hour U16 Roll the Clock U19 Measurement and Data Analysis - Tell and Write Time from Analog/Digital Clocks to the Nearest Hour and Half Hour U19 Set the Time and Go!